 If color speaks to your soul, you can play this look up with curated accessories.
 (Rubber bands are a great way to do this if you need to hold down some front-facing flat twists.)
 Just sweep the rest of your hair back into a playfully messy updo and smooth down those baby hairs for a bold rainbow hairstyle, sans dye.

 Although the level of bleaching and dying required to achieve a light shade of blonde can be harsh on type 4 hair, it’s not an impossible thing to achieve.
 It just needs more TLC if you’re going significantly lighter.

-You might think afro puffs are reserved for little kids, but you can give them an edgy grown up revision.
+You might think afro puffs are reserved for little kids, but you can give them an edgy, grown-up revision.
 Point those puffs high up and make them larger than life.
-Add a vizor for a finishing touch and pull out a few tendrils if you don’t want to look styled.
+Add a visor for a finishing touch, and pull out a few tendrils if you don’t want to look too styled.